 Employees under 18 must earn over $450 a month (before tax) and be working more than 30 hours a week to be eligible and there are exemptions for some non-resident and government and military employees.

-The responsibility to pay SG is entirely on the employer and they can pay an SG charge if they don’t.
+The responsibility to pay SG is entirely on the employer and they are subject to significant penalties if they don’t.
 Employers are required to make contributions on at least a quarterly basis.

-The basic rate of SG will rise to 12% by 2022, but some employers already voluntarily pay more than the current 9.5% basic rate of SG.
+The basic rate of SG is currently planned to rise to 12% by 2025, but some employers already voluntarily pay more than the current minimum rate of 9.5%.

-So with different rates, various payment time requirements and the fact that you might have several jobs or employers, it can be wise to try to keep a check on what you are receiving, where it is being paid and whether you can manage your entitlements more efficiently.
+So with different rates, various payment time requirements and the fact that you might have several jobs or employers, it can be wise to try to keep a check on what you’re receiving, where it’s being paid and whether you can manage your entitlements more efficiently.